LENSA IKLIM

 How Lensa Iklim Aims to Address the Problems and Challenges

 Lensa Iklim was formed to empower journalists in Peninsula Malaysia in climate crisis and energy transition reporting.
 The long-term aim is to strengthen climate communication in Malaysia, under the Right to Information objective, thus increasing the public’s climate literacy.
 The programme also has a short-term goal to increase the capacity of journalists, in the news media and newsroom sector, in Peninsular Malaysia on climate crises specific to the energy sector and “Just Transition”.
-Since the inception of the programme in 2022, we have done:
+Since the inception of the programme in 2022, we have reached these milestones :

 1. Capacity building for journalists for climate and energy transition through workshops.